Rubtsovsk constituency

-The Rubtsovsk constituency (No.40 (Note: No.37 in 1993-1995, No.36 in 1995-2003, Aleysk constituency No.35 in 2003-2007)) is a Russian legislative constituency in Altai Krai.
-The constituency covers central Altai Krai, stretching from Barnaul to Rubtsovsk in the Krai's southwestern corner.
-After 2025 redistricting Altai Krai is slated to lose one of its four constituencies, so Rubtsovsk constituency is going to be dissolved and partitioned between Barnaul and Slavgorod constituencies.
+The Rubtsovsk constituency (No.40 (Note: No.37 in 1993-1995, No.36 in 1995-2003, Aleysk constituency No.35 in 2003-2007)) was a Russian legislative constituency in Altai Krai in 1993–2007 and 2016–2026.
+The constituency covered central Altai Krai, stretching from Barnaul to Rubtsovsk in the Krai's southwestern corner.
+After 2025 redistricting Altai Krai lost one of its four constituencies, so Rubtsovsk constituency was dissolved and partitioned between Barnaul and Slavgorod constituencies.

-The constituency has been represented since 2021 by Communist deputy Maria Prusakova, regional party office first secretary, who won the open seat, succeeding one-term United Russia incumbent Viktor Zobnev.
+The seat was last occupied by Communist deputy Maria Prusakova, regional party office first secretary, who flipped this open seat from United Russia in the 2021 election.
+Prusakova initially ran in the Slavgorod constituency in 2026 but later reversed course and unsuccessfully sought re-election to the State Duma on the CPRF party list.